hallzhallz/hallzhallz.github.io/Linux/dns-323_ftp_file_copy.md

   echo ftp command is: $ftp_cmd  curl $source_ftp_site -Q "$ftp_cmd" fifi
 ```

-5. Create the file with the follwing under ‘/ffp/start’ called ‘appendcron.sh’ which will add our cron jobs to cron on boot:
+5. Create the file with the following under ‘/ffp/start’ called ‘appendcron.sh’ which will add our cron jobs to cron on boot:

 ```
 #!/bin/sh